microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-members.md

 }
 -->

-### Example 6: Use OData value to retrieve Service Principal added as members in Azure AD group.
+### Example 6: Use OData cast to retrieve service principals added as group members

 #### Request